chingu-voyage3/geckos-06/README.md

   Week 1 (Dec 2 - Dec 8): Act 1 Project Setup Milestones

   1. Everyone has met each other and read each other’s bios - *DONE*
-  2. We have discussed and agreed on a Project Manager. - *voting in progress*
+  2. We have discussed and agreed on a Project Manager. - *DONE*
   3. We have discussed and agreed on a project. - *DONE*
   4. We have discussed and set team goals and expectations - *in progress*
-  5. We have set up a project management tool for assigning and tracking tasks - *in progress*
+  5. We have set up a project management tool for assigning and tracking tasks - *DONE*
   6. Everyone is in the github team (the repo is automatically generated in the Voyage-3 github organization). - *DONE*

   Week 2 (Dec 9 - Dec 15):<br />